aota/deepfreezefest.ca/participate.md

 1. Second Place $200
 1. Third Place $100

 We invite all artists to participate in creating a gallery of ice sculptures for all of Edmonton to enjoy.
-Artists are provided with 3 ice blocks and a $200 honorarium for their work.
+Artists are provided with ice blocks and an honorarium for their work.

-For more information or a registration form email: <deepfreezeice@gmail.com>
+For more information contact: deepfreezeice@gmail.com

 **Submission Deadline: Friday December 13, 2013** (Late application will be considered if space allows)